tobsdb/tobsdb/docs/index.md

 ## What is TobsDB?

-TobsDB is a document database built in Golang.
+TobsDB is a database engine and management system built from scratch in Golang.

 ## Why TobsDB?